 The main development branch is created after a fully stable release is published.
 For example, the

-7.x-2.x branch has been created when the 1.0 release was published.
-It is a development branch until it is considered feature-complete and goes through the alpha/beta/rc release cycle, at which point it will be declared a stable branch and a new development branch will be created (probably
+6.x-2.x branch has been created when the 1.0 release was published.
+It is a development branch until it is considered feature-complete and goes through the alpha/beta/rc release cycle, at which point it will be declared a stable branch and a new development branch will be created (

-The development is not stable and should not be used in production environments.
+The development branch is not stable and should not be used in production environments.